SU-100: Service history

 The SU-100 was introduced in October 1944 and quickly became popular with Soviet tank crews as its gun could penetrate virtually any German tank then in service until being outmatched by the Tiger II.
-The gun was excellent, being able to penetrate the Tiger I at 2 km with APCBC rounds while its APHE (armour-piercing, high-explosive) rounds could penetrate a max of 218 mm of armour.
+The gun was excellent, being able to penetrate the Tiger I at 2 km with APCBC (Armor Piercing Capped Ballistic Cap) rounds while its APHE (armour-piercing, high-explosive) rounds could penetrate a max of 218 mm of armour.
 The SU-100 especially saw extensive service during the last year of the war.
 It was used en masse in Hungary in March 1945, when Soviet forces defeated the German Operation Frühlingserwachen offensive at Lake Balaton.
 And although not intended for it, the SU-100 was also used in the Battle of Berlin because its gun could deal with heavy fortifications.
 However, its lack of a machine gun made it need aircraft and infantry support.
 By July 1945, 2,335 SU-100s had been built.

 The vehicle remained in service with the Red Army well after the war; production continued in the Soviet Union until 1947 and into the 1950s in Czechoslovakia.
 It was withdrawn from Soviet service in 1967 but many vehicles were transferred to reserve stocks.
 Some exist to this day in the Russian Army holding facilities.